Richard Hunt

 Introduction

-Richard Howard Hunt (September 12, 1935 – December 16, 2023) was an American sculptor.
+Richard Howard Hunt (September 12, 1935 – December 16, 2023) was an American artist and sculptor.
 In the second half of the 20th century, he became "the foremost African-American abstract sculptor and artist of public sculpture."
-Hunt, the descendant of enslaved people brought from West Africa through the Port of Savannah, studied at the School of the Art Institute of Chicago in the 1950s.
+A Chicago native, Hunt studied at the School of the Art Institute of Chicago in the 1950s.
 While there he received multiple prizes for his work.
 In 1971, he was the first African-American sculptor to have a retrospective at Museum of Modern Art.
 Hunt has created over 160 public sculpture commissions, more than any other sculptor in prominent locations in 24 states across the United States.

 Wikidata identifier